Find Out The Types of Baby Formula Best For Your Kid

 Enfamil with Iron

-This is the basic or standard formula that Enfamil offers for normal babies born with no special dietary needs.
-It has 40% casein and 60% whey which is the proportion found in human breast milk.
-Formula-fed babies usually have a hard time absorbing iron, so most formulas are fortified with iron so that Baby won’t be iron deficient.
+This is the primary or standard formula that Enfamil offers for normal babies born with no special dietary needs.
+It has 40% casein and 60% whey, the proportion found in human breast milk.
+Formula-fed babies usually have difficulty absorbing iron, so most formulas are fortified with iron so the Baby won’t be iron deficient.

 Enfamil LIPIL

-The major difference with Enfamil LIPIL is that it contains DHA and ARA, two long-chain fatty acids that may help in the development of eyes and brains.
-Research on the effects of DHA and ARA is non conclusive so some parents choose to use formula with DHA and ARA whereas some parents choose to use formula without it.
-Read more about DHA & ARA from Enfamil or from the FDA
+The significant difference with Enfamil LIPIL is that it contains DHA and ARA, two long-chain fatty acids that may help develop eyes and brains.
+Research on the effects of DHA and ARA is inconclusive, so some parents choose to use formula with DHA and ARA, whereas some parents choose formula without it.
+Read more about DHA & ARA from Enfamil or the FDA.

 Similac with Iron.